Business Loans

 What is an SBA microloan?

-According to the SBA, the average microloan is around $13,000.
+Eligible businesses can borrow up to $50,000, but according to the SBA, the average microloan is around $13,000.

 SBA microloan requirements

-Of course, each lender will have its own eligibility requirements, but most will ask for some or all of the following:
+Of course, each intermediary lender will have its own eligibility requirements, but most will ask for some or all of the following:

 • Collateral and/or a personal guarantee from the business owner